 Come and take a look and share in your child’s day at school

-The children will initially bring their reading books home each day so they can practise.
-Initially picture books will be sent home and as they progress they will start to bring books home to develop their phonics skills and sight word reading.
+The children will bring their reading books home each week.
+Initially picture books will be sent home and as they progress, they will start to bring books home to develop their phonics skills and sight word reading.
 New books will be sent out each Friday.
-Children receive a ‘star’ for their reading chart and the 2 children with the most reading stars receive a special treat at the end of each term.
+As part of our ‘Never Ending Story’ reading initiative, the children receive a ‘star’ for their reading chart and the 2 children with the most reading stars, receive a special treat at the end of each term.

-The children have their own ‘Learning Log homework book which is given out every Friday and needs to be returned on Wednesday the following week.
-The children receive a Maths sheet, a Literacy sheet and sometimes a sheet asking for information about themselves usually from our R.E work.
+The children have their own ‘Learning Log’ homework book which is given out every Friday and needs to be returned on Wednesday of the following week.
+The children will regularly receive Maths tasks, Literacy tasks and sometimes additional tasks relating to R.E work or topic work.
+At times, we will also set homework tasks on Class dojo and you can also send work into school through Class dojo.
 If you require any support or additional work, please ask Mrs Whittaker.

 Reception is part of the Early Years Foundation Stage (EYFS).
 We have lots of fun as we are learning!
 Here is some information on what we do in Reception!

 Our curriculum is made up of seven areas of Learning and Development.

 - Personal, Social and Emotional Development,

 and four specific areas.

 We plan and organise the curriculum so that it progresses and is differentiated according to the child’s stage of development.
 Learning is active, play based, creative and includes first-hand experience.